jupytercalpoly/jupyterlab-code-snippets/docs/user/transition.rst

 in a project.
 After running the script, copy the output and paste into the User Preferences panel in settings, similar to the single snippet upload.

-NOTE: If adding objects to existing list of snippets in user preferences, change counter variable to n+1 where n is the ID of the last snippet stored in user preferences.
+**NOTE**: If adding objects to existing list of snippets in user preferences, change *counter* variable to n+1 where n is the ID of the last snippet stored in user preferences.

 This script will print something like :